stymiee/authnetjson/README.md

 Library that abstracts [Authorize.Net](http://www.authorize.net/)'s [JSON APIs](http://developer.authorize.net/api/reference/).

+## Requirements

+- PHP 5.4+
+- cURL PHP Extension
+- JSON PHP Extension
+- An Authorize.Net account
+- TLS 1.2 capable versions of libcurl and OpenSSL or equivalent

+**NOTE:** AuthnetJSON 4.0 will not be backwards compatible with PHP 5 and the minimum PHP version will be 7.1.

 ## Installation

 Simply add a dependency on `stymiee/authnetjson` to your project's `composer.json` file if you use [Composer](http://getcomposer.org/) to manage the dependencies of your project.

-Here is a minimal example of a `composer.json` file that just defines a dependency on Authnet-Json:
+Here is a minimal example of a `composer.json` file that just defines a dependency on AuthnetJson:

     {
         "require": {